actions-marketplace-validations/boxt_conventional-changelog-npm-publish/README.md

-# Conventional changelog npm publish action
+# Conventional changelog NPM publish action

 This action does a few things:

 1. Uses [conventional-recommended-bump](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-recommended-bump) to identify required `patch`, `minor` or `major` version change
 2. Runs `npm version` with the output of the above
 3. Performs an `npm publish` to the already setup repository (`setup-node`)